TradeControl/tradecontrol.github.io/accounts/index.md

 > (AccountsCost + SoftwareSubscription) / ((NetProfit + AccountsCost + SoftwareSubscription) / Turnover) * YearsTrading

-If you run this calculation you will see just how much turnover you need to finance your accounts.
+If you run this calculation, you will see just how much turnover you need to finance your accounts.

 ### Tax Law

-In recent years, HMRC have made great strides in their Make Tax Digital (MTD) initiative.
+In recent years, HMRC have made great strides in their Make Tax Digital (MTD) initiative and Government Gateway service.
 Each business is provided with a key to their government gateway, and from the portal you can register for various services.
 The three relevant services for your accounts are VAT, PAYE and the Corporation Tax Return.
 After registering, the Inland Revenue post the activation keys and you can interact with these services in a very intuitive way.
 Therefore, you do not need to read up on the latest tax law, because it is reflected live in the portal interfaces.
 Unlike times of yore, the best tax advisor is now the taxman.

 Here is a sample home screen: